- What are the symptoms of hemangiosarcoma in dogs?

 Once specialists have shrunk the tumor, the next plan of action is to start chemotherapy treatment for dogs with hemangiosarcoma.
 During chemotherapy appointments for dogs, the vet specialists seek to destroy any cancer cells in your dog's body.
 By introducing a consistent and frequent dose of chemotherapy medications to your dog, the cancer cells will start to die off and decrease in quantity over time.

-Sometimes, chemotherapy alone is not enough, so your dog's vet might suggest that your pet undergo surgical removal of the hemangiosarcoma tumor.
-If surgical removal is required, your dog will be placed under general anesthesia to slowly lull them to sleep so that the veterinarians can operate for your dog entirely pain-free.
+Sometimes, chemotherapy alone is not enough, so your dog's vet might suggest that your pet undergo surgery to remove the hemangiosarcoma tumor.
+If surgery alone is required, your dog will be placed under general anesthesia to slowly lull them to sleep so that the veterinarians can operate for your dog entirely pain-free.

 Chemotherapy is often followed by radiation therapy appointments to ensure that the cancer cells don’t reappear.
 During radiation, your dog is exposed to radiation as a form of therapy.
 Another way of describing light or energy, radiation zeros in on the cells in your dog's body and destroys them on a DNA-level, meaning they are no longer able to divide rapidly.

 Radiation is designed in a way that minimizes the destruction of healthy cells while increasing the number of cancerous cell deaths.
 Very few healthy cells of your dog's body are killed in the process of getting rid of any remaining cancer cells.
 Thanks to the body's way of bouncing back quickly and healing itself, should your dog experience any damage as a result of radiation, your dog's healthy and non-cancerous cells will work to restore the damaged places.

 How Long Do Dogs with Canine Hemangiosarcoma Live?